PizzaHi5/ZK-email-verify/README.md

 ## Description
 This repo takes a raw email as input and builds a ZK proof of the DKIM outputting a verifier solidity contract.

+### Motivation
+Email providers are all centrally run entities that use any means necessary to break even/make money on an email service.
+Data privacy is not allowed.

 # Table of Contents
 [Installation](#installation)
 [Process Begin](#the-process)